 Did you know that you can solve your sleeping problems with food?
-After all if you get redirected here, if there is food that keeps your adrenaline pumping, you can also find food that calms your nerves.
+After all, if there is food that keeps your adrenaline pumping, you can also find food that calms your nerves.
 In fact, this topic is thoroughly discussed in Chrononutrition.

 Chrononutrition is the scientific field that links sleep and food.
 According to experts in this field, certain neurotransmitters are involved in one’s sleeping cycle.
 In addition, these neurotransmitters are found in certain foods.